 But how much of this is really true?
 Do you really cost your employer more than $4,000 every year just by tweeting and checking last night's sports scores?
 Does every hour "wasted" online really directly affect a business's bottom line?

 Probably not.
-As Laura Vanderkam, author of "All the Money in the World: What the Happiest People Know About Getting and Spending," wrote this month for CBS's Moneywatch, "no one can get through a whole workday without taking a break.
+As Laura Vanderkam, author of "All the Money in the World: What the Happiest People Know About Getting and Spending," wrote in 2012 for CBS's Moneywatch, "no one can get through a whole workday without taking a break.
 A little cyberloafing amounts to blowing off steam.
 If people weren't checking Twitter, they might be out smoking" or hanging out in the cafeteria or running errands or making person phone calls.

-Science actually backs this up.
 A 2009 study by a Ph.D. student at Massey University found that employees who felt they could surf the Web here and there without getting yelled at were happier.
 Not only did it alleviate boredom, it also showed them that their boss would be more open to flex time, working from home or other options.
 The ability to shop online or do banking tasks from work also made workers less resentful of their employers, since they could complete those tasks more easily from their desks during the work day than running around during the lunch hour or after work.

 Another study, conducted in 2011 by researchers at the National University of Singapore, backs this up.
 That study found that mindlessly surfing the Web refreshed workers and made them more productive, even more than chatting with friends or co-workers did.
 The Web surfing provided what the researchers characterized as "an instant recovery" and gave them the energy to get back to work.
 "When you're stressed at work and feel frustrated, go cyberloaf," said researcher Don J.Q.
 Chen.
 "Go on the 'Net.
 After your break, you come back to work refreshed."